jaimejim/jaimejim.github.io/_posts/2017-03-22-links-json.markdown

 **2. Response in JSON**

-Same as before but We would do the mapping adding the appropriate JSON tags.
+Same as before but this time we would do a mapping adding the appropriate JSON tags.

 ``` c
 "[ {"href":"/sensors","ct":"40","title":"Sensor